 9.2 All Tournaments and Matches will be played under Summer Rules, which means - Play it as it Lies, unless otherwise directed by the League Officials.

 9.3 Unfair Lie Rule: If your ball rests in ground which may be considered Under Repair, or unfair you may place a ball at the nearest point of relief, no closer to the hole, without penalty, only after notifying and receiving permission from your opponent.
 A bunkered ball shall be placed in the bunker, if permission is not granted then the ball must be played as it lies.

 9.4 No putts may be conceded.
 All putts must be holed out, failure to do so will result in the players elimination from all Cash Prizes.

 9.5 Designated DROP AREAS will be used on all par 3's when available.
 You can place the ball within the DROP CIRCLE or when the ground inside the Circle is deemed to be unplayable, outside the CIRCLE no closer to the hole.

-9.6 There is no MAXIMUM SCORE on any hole.
-A player must complete each hole.
+9.6 There is a MAXIMUM SCORE of DOUBLE PAR on any hole, after which the player must pick up and move to the next hole.